jaanga/jaanga.github.io/cookbook-threejs/templates/draw-things/readme.md

 -->

+* Examples in 3D need 'assets' in order to demo what they are meant to show.
+Assets are time-consuming to produce and are often too simple to show sufficient quality

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

+* Create JavaScript that create interesting assets

 ### Vision
 <!--  a descriptive picture of a desired future state -->